EvgeniyMukhamedjanov/liquid-ajax-cart/docs/index.md

 ##### Loading state
 {:.mt-0}

-[Quantity button](reference/data-ajax-cart-quantity-button) and [Quantity input](reference/data-ajax-cart-quantity-input) become inactive when user's cart is getting updated.
+Controls become inactive when user's cart is getting updated.

 Liquid Ajax Cart adds `js-ajax-cart-in-progress` CSS class to the `body` tag during the updating process so that you show a loading indicator or make the controls visually disabled.